Special routes of U.S. Route 30

 Several special routes of U.S. Route 30 exist.
-In order from west to east they are as follows.
+In order from west to east, they are as follows.

-Existing
+Oregon

 St. Helens business loop

 U.S. Route 30 Business (US 30 Bus.) in St. Helens, Oregon uniquely uses "Interstate Business Loop" shields.
 This route was designated and is maintained by the local government and does not appear in the official state highways list unlike other business routes.

 Portland bypass

 U.S. Route 30 Bypass serves as a bypass of Portland, Oregon, following several streets through the city's northern neighborhoods.
 It is designated as the Northeast Portland Highway No. 123 by the Oregon state government.

 The bypass route terminates to the west at US 30 in northwest Portland and crosses the Willamette River on the St. Johns Bridge.
 It travels northeast through Cathedral Park on Philadelphia Avenue, Ivanhoe Street, and Richmond Avenue before turning east onto Lombard Street.
 The route follows Lombard Street across Portland's northern residential neighborhoods, intersecting Oregon Route 99W, I-5, and Oregon Route 99E.
 Near Portland International Airport, it dips southeast past the eastern terminus of Columbia Blvd. before an interchange with I-205.
 The route then leaves Portland on Sandy Boulevard and continues through Fairview before reaching its eastern terminus at an interchange with I-84 and US 30 in Wood Village.

 US 30 Bypass was established in the 1930s and designated as a state highway in 1937.
 The bypass route originally ended at the intersection of Killingsworth Street and Sandy Boulevard in eastern Portland, as the latter carried US 30.
 In 1955, US 30 was relocated to the new Banfield Expressway (now I-84) and US 30 Bypass was extended along its former alignment to Wood Village.
 Portions of the bypass on Lombard Street were widened to four lanes in 1965 by eliminating on-street parking.